Do you use a laptop but not enjoy its touchpad or trackpad? Perhaps it’s inconvenient, not functioning properly, or just

 A textured mouse pad is still relatively common, but even more so back when the computer mouse incorporated a rubberized ball for cursor movement.
 Its design has now shifted to using optical sensors instead, thus improving the cursor accuracy and reducing costs.
 However, optical/wireless mice may not be able to be used on reflective surfaces, such as glass, as movement signals cannot be received effectively by their optical sensors.
 Therefore, using a textured mousepad eliminates this issue.

 What makes these mouse pads textured is the material they are made of, such as plastic, silicone rubber, foam, metal, or cork, and the materials that go on its top and bottom, such as micro-woven cloth, vinyl, or rubber.

 A gaming mousepad is designed for endurance, to support gamers for prolonged hours of use.
 It is typically larger than the average mousepad for better ergonomics and sensitivity.
 Their styles range from a single color with no artwork on it whatsoever to an array of patterns and colors.
 There are many manufacturers which sell high-quality gaming mouse pads and allow consumers to customize their own.
 Some popular mats are Hyperx MM800 RGB Polaris, and Logitech Powerplay

 What is the Best Kind to buy?

 As there are many kinds of mouse pads on the market, here are the top-rated ones based on category, according to the review site Best Reviews.
 Best Reviews had come to their decision after considering 22 models, conducting 5 hours worth of research, interviewing one expert, and consulting 201 consumers.

 Precise Mouse Pad by 3M – For a price below $10, this foam pad has a grip underside to keep itself in place, a precise surface that boosts the accuracy and efficiency of optic mice, and a unique battery-saving design that preserves the battery life of wireless mice.
-This mousepad was selected as best overall due to it being one of the most comprehensive kinds on the market as of July 2020, allowing the user extra precision and performance.
+This mousepad was selected as best overall due to it being one of the most comprehensive kinds on the market, allowing the user extra precision and performance.